Tuition and Financial Aid

 - Full-time JD Students, who have paid 6 semesters of full tuition, and LLM students, who have paid for two semesters, but do not have the required credits to graduate for unforeseen reasons beyond their control may petition to take the number of hours to graduate at reduced tuition.
 (Joint JD degree students could petition after paying for 5 full semesters.
 Transfer JD students could petition after paying for 4 semesters, provided they received transfer credit equivalent to the normal Washington University Law 1L course load.)
 Under normal circumstances request for reduced tuition will only be granted if the student had paid tuition and received no credit due to authorized leaves of absence.
 Any petition for reduced tuition will be submitted to the Associate Dean of Administration.

-- JSD students pay two semesters’ full tuition and a continuing semester fee thereafter.
-They may audit or take for credit up to 12 hours in each of their first two semesters.
+- JSD students pay two years’ full tuition and a continuing semester fee thereafter.
+During their first year, JSD students may earn an LL.M., or if they already have earned an LL.M. at another law school, they may audit or take for credit up to 12 hours in each of their first two semesters.
 In subsequent semesters they will pay the standard hourly tuition rate for all classes they audit or take for credit.
 Normally students will not be charged the continuation fee and tuition in the same semester.
 The continuing fee is published each year.
-The continuing student fee for 2009 – 2010 is $1,000 per semester, 2010-2011 $1,250; 2011-2012 $1,500, and will increase at the rate of tuition in subsequent years.
+The continuing student fee for 2015-2016 is $2,500, for 2016-17 is $3,000, and will increase with the rate of tuition in subsequent years.

 - Foreign graduates engaged in post-completion Optional Practical Training (OPT), may retain access to the law school and their computer accounts by paying the continuing student fee noted above for the period July though December and twice the semester fee for the period July through June.
 If at this time a student is paying tuition to audit one or more classes after one free audit, the continuation fee will be waived for each semester the student is paying tuition.